boomerang-io/carbon-addons-boomerang-react/README.md

 @use '@carbon/react/scss/components/tag/tokens' as tag;
 @use '@carbon/react/scss/components';

-// Addons library with use boomerang enabled
+// Addons library with boomerang enabled
 @use '@boomerang-io/carbon-addons-boomerang-react/scss/global' with ($use-theme-boomerang: true);

 // Finally include the theme to include all of the css custom properties